OnkarPKher/ENPM690_Final_Project/README.md

   <br><b>Fig 2: Q-Learning playing Space Invaders with 500 Episodes of training</b><br>
 </p>

+# How to run
+Run the code (.py) file on any IDE(VSC recommended) with all the dependencies installed

 # Q-Learning Training and Testing
 To begin training and testing your Q-learning model, follow the steps outlined below: